 To read more profiles of student-pilots, visit https://emu.edu/now/news/category/academics/emu-at-lancaster/

-Why are you interested in aviation?
+What interests you about aviation?
 What led to you pursuing this career path?

 Why did you choose EMU for this leg of your education?